luisedmundo354/mentat_website/index.md

 ## Want to Learn More?

-- [The Problem](problem.md) – Understand the core challenges Mentat addresses.
+- [Our Solution](about.md) – Understand the core challenges Mentat addresses.
 - [References](references.md) – Explore the scholarly references behind Mentat.

 ---